fp-cybrilla/fp-cybrilla.github.io/content/payments/managing-eNACH.md

 </div>

 > 1. One time payments using the eNACH mandate will be allowed only if mandate is in `approved` state.
 > 2. You can setup a recurring purchase plan with a mandate in `created` state.
-On the installment order day, if mandate is not `approved`, the installment payment will be not be attempted by FP.
+On the installment generation day, if mandate is not `approved`, the installment payment will be not be attempted by FP.
 The installment order will be marked as failed in such case.
+FP generates the installment on one day prior to the instalment date.